marmalade-sky/vigilant-memory/src/projects/03-dropkick.md

 ]
 ---

-Dropkick clothing is a storefront concept targeting young adults, age 18-29, who are looking for one-of-a-kind vintage and upcycled clothing.
+Dropkick is a storefront concept targeting young adults, age 18-29, who are looking for one-of-a-kind vintage and upcycled clothing.
 The collections are organized into curated, thematic drops for the easy purchase of multiple pieces.
 Customers may also browse by clothing type to buy one-off items from any collection.

 Dropkick needed to have both a professional look but also grunge aesthetic appeal.
 To explore how this combination would work, mood boarding was done before the design phase started.